google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 ## Land use categories

-You can also exclude certain tree areas such as tree plantations or agricultural plantations with tree crops, if you have spatial data for these areas (e.g. masking, assigning values, etc. - not included in this tutorial).
+You can also exclude certain tree areas such as tree plantations or agricultural plantations with tree crops if you have spatial data for these areas (e.g. masking, assigning values, etc. - not included in this tutorial).

 ## References
 - GOFC-GOLD 2013 A sourcebook of methods and procedures for monitoring and reporting anthropogenic greenhouse gas emissions and removals associated with deforestation, gains and losses of carbon stocks in forests remaining forests, and forestation p 126 GOFC-GOLD Report (version COP22-1)